Top of the list in the Corbières

 In the 12th century exists a first castle protected by a wall and including a church.

 After the crusades in the early 12th century the castle of Peyrepertuse becomes a royal fortress at the signing of the treaty of Corbeil in 1258.

 The triangular lower wall of the courtyard was built in the middle of the 13th century.
 In 1242 the King Saint Louis or Louis 9 orders to cut stairs into the rock.

 The latest fortification rampart of the center part and the rebuilding of Saint Jordi’s keep were achieved in the 16th and 17th century.

 Since the construction of the fortress of Peyrepertuse its tasks are to ensure the control of the territory, which is still heretic and dissident to the King of France, and to resist against the enemy, the King of Aragon.

 In 1659 after the end of the war between Spain and France signed in the treaty of the Pyrenees, the fortress loses its strategical interest.
 A small garrison occupies the fortress until the French revolution.

-Come to experience an unforgettable journey in the middle of a preserved nature where you will feel privileged and out of time!
+Come to experience an unforgettable journey in a preserved nature to feel privileged and out of time!